 of space debris are collectively referred to as "meteoroids."
 Millions of meteoroids enter Earth's atmosphere every day.
 They are believed to originate within

 our own solar system rather than from interstellar space.
 Most meteoroids that enter Earth's atmosphere are tiny particles of comets, asteroids, Mars, or Moon

 that travel through space and collide with Earth's atmosphere.

 What Causes Meteors?

-Meteoriods enter Earth’s atmosphere at very high velocities.
-As a meteoroid speeds through the atmosphere strong
+Meteoroids enter Earth's atmosphere at very high velocities.
+As a meteoroid speeds through the atmosphere, strong

 drag forces are produced because the high-velocity meteoroid compresses the air in front of it.
 This compression heats

-the air, which in turn heats the meteoroid as it flows around it.
+the air, which in turn heats the meteoroid as the air flows around it.
 The surface of the meteoroid reaches a very high

 temperature - high enough to vaporize some of the atoms or molecules that are present on the meteoroid's surface.